What is the Fridge Hack?

 - After each pumping session, place the used set in a sealed bag until you can wash them at home.

-- This is one of the best ways to avoid needing to clean parts at work or on the go.
+This is one of the best ways to avoid needing to clean parts when you don't have easy access to a sink or enough supplies.

 Use Pump Wipes or Sprays